opendocsg/slw-judgments-backfill/2015_SGHC_111/report.md

 48     Multistar rejects this submission.

-49     Geocon relies for its submission on _Chwee Kin Keong and others v Digilandmall.com Pte Ltd_ [2004] 2 SLR(R) 594 (“ _Digilandmall.com_ ”).
+49     Geocon relies for its submission on _Chwee Kin Keong and others v Digilandmall.com Pte Ltd_ <span class="citation">[2004] 2 SLR(R) 594</span> (“ _Digilandmall.com_ ”).
 In that case, VK Rajah JC (as he then was) granted a defendant leave to amend its pleadings after the evidential phase had concluded.
 He held that the lateness of the application was not determinative in itself but was only one factor for the court to consider in exercising its wide discretion to allow amendment.
 The overarching consideration was whether, in all the circumstances, the amendment operated unfairly to the opposing party.
 Thus, he said at [84]–[88]:

  84 It is axiomatic that a court will generally be cautious if not reluctant to effect any amendments once the hearing has commenced; even more so once the evidential phase of the proceedings has been completed.
 Lord Griffiths in Ketteman v Hansel Properties Ltd [1987] AC 189 at 220 stated: